tylerferguson/tylerfergusonblog/content/posts/nba-playoffs/nba-playoffs.md

 Straight away, by sheer coincidence, we can see an example where there would have been a difference!
 The Round 1 series between Detroit and Orlando in 2003.
 Just one year before and Orlando would have walked away from this series with the win.

 To follow a basketball discussion go to the [Results](#results) section.

+_([This post was initially shared on medium.com](https://medium.com/@tyler.ferguson/what-if-round-1-of-the-nba-playoffs-was-best-of-5-7f91168c6eee).
+I'll write a blog post soon on why I'm moving existing and future content away from Medium.)_